Connect with us

 Pitched Roof

-Low pitched roofs have a roof pitch below 4/12 (33.3%) and are difficult to maintain as they require special materials to prevent leaks.
+Low-pitched roofs have a roof pitch below 4/12 (33.3%) and are difficult to maintain because they require special materials to prevent leaks.

 High-pitched roofs often range from 10/12 to 12/12 but can be as high as 21/12 (175%).

-Different types of pitched roofs exist depending on the gradient, aesthetics, ecological considerations, and the number of sloping surfaces.
-They include:
+Different types of pitched roofs exist, depending on the gradient, aesthetics, ecological considerations, and the number of sloping surfaces, including:

 • Mono Pitch Roof